bariscankurtkaya/bariscankurtkaya/README.md

  [![Contact](https://img.shields.io/badge/CONTACT-GMAIL-yellow?style=for-the-badge&logo=gmail&logoColor=white)](mailto:bariscankurtkaya@gmail.com)

-I am one of the two Hugging Face Ambassadors and the Microsoft Ambassador in Turkey.
-My ultimate goal encompasses two areas.
-First, I would like to develop solutions to computer vision problems by enabling smart machine learning systems, being able to learn as humans with minimal/no supervision.
-Second, I want to make these black-boxes more transparent.
-Therefore, I intend to focus on the area of beyond supervised learning, wishing to change and develop our perspective on artificial intelligence.
+I was an ambassador for both Hugging Face and Microsoft in Turkey, I am dedicated to achieving two key objectives.
+My primary goal is to create innovative solutions for computer vision challenges by enabling machine learning systems to learn with minimal or no supervision, mirroring the way humans learn.
+Additionally, I am committed to increasing transparency in these black-box systems.
+To achieve this, I plan to shift my focus towards areas beyond supervised learning, with the aim of evolving our approach to artificial intelligence.

 ## Research Labs and Companies
 - Princeton University - [Dr. Tansu Daylan](https://web.astro.princeton.edu/people/tansu-daylan) - Undergraduate Research Assistant (2022-2023)